samson-shukla/nft-marketplace-app/readme.md

 > In this repository I will be tracking everything I am learning in React Native and Web3.

-First I will be foollowing a crash course on YouTube.
+First I will be following a crash course on YouTube.
 Then, will be modifying and playing to get familiar with this exciting tech.
 Finally, will be creating something cool on my own.